colincam/chef-web-docs/README.md

 * Email --- Send an email to docs@chef.io for documentation bugs, ideas, thoughts, and suggestions.
 This email address is not a support email address, however.
 If you need support, contact Chef support.
 * Pull request --- Submit a PR to this repo using either of the two methods described above.
 * GitHub issues --- Use the https://github.com/chef/chef/issues page for issues specific to Chef itself.
 This is a good place for "important" documentation bugs that may need visibility among a larger group, especially in situations where a doc bug may also surface a product bug.
+You can also use [chef-web-docs issues](https://github.com/chef/chef-web-docs/issues), especially for docs feature requests and minor docs bugs.
 * https://discourse.chef.io/ --- This is a great place to interact with Chef and others.

 ## License